minoa-lang/reference/src/items/functions.md

 The function can return multiple values with the use of [`yield`] expressions, and will continue to be able to yield even more values, until either a return or the end of the function is encountered.

+Whenever a generator function is called, it will generate an iterable type, and will then do one of the following:
+- produce a value when no compatible iterable is expected, this will only ever allow the first yield to be executed
+- pass the created value when an iterable is expected

 ## Async functions [↵](#functions)

 A function can be marked as `async`, which allows it to be called from an `async` context.